Generic Name: dextromethorphan and promethazine (dex troe me THOR fan and pro METH a zeen)

 tremors, twitching, or uncontrolled muscle movements in your face, arms, or legs.

 hallucinations (seeing or hearing things);

 slow, shallow breathing, weak pulse;

 nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

 fever, muscle stiffness, confusion, fast or uneven heartbeat, sweating, fainting.

-Keep taking dextromethorphan and promethazine and talk with your doctor if you have any of these less serious side effects:
+Keep taking Promethazine with DM and talk with your doctor if you have any of these less serious side effects:

 dizziness, drowsiness, sleepiness, or confusion;

 Side effects other than those listed here may also occur.
 Talk to your doctor about any side effect that seems unusual or that is especially bothersome.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Promethazine with DM?